Regularity over homomorphisms and a Frobenius characterization of Koszul algebras: Regularity over homomorphisms

 \section{Regularity over homomorphisms}

 In this section, we begin studying the notion of regularity over a homomorphism.
 Since the main applications we have in mind are for standard graded algebras in positive characteristics, we restrict ourself to working over $\N$-graded algebras which are generated in a single positive degree.
-Theoretically at least, our results are also applicable to characteristic zero; see Remark \ref{char_0}.
-We believe that it is possible to define regularity over homomorphisms for arbitrarily graded algebras, however the theory would be more elegant if we focus on algebras which are generated in a single degree.
-This claim will be backed up by most of the results in the current and the forthcoming sections.
-See also Question \ref{contracting_endo} for a related discussion.
+We believe that it is possible to define regularity over homomorphisms for arbitrarily graded algebras, however that idea will not be pursued here. \begin{rem} Assume that $\chara k=p>0$ and $k$ is $F$-finite.

-There are two advantages of introducing regularity over a homomorphism.
-Firstly, it gives a close approximation of the regularity of the module $\up{\psi}M$, where $\psi:R\to R$ is an endomorphism of order $d\ge 1$.
-See Theorem \ref{reg_fract_Veronese}(ii).
-Secondly, it behaves very well with respect to compositions of homomorphisms of positive orders; see Theorem \ref{composition}.
-The second feature will be crucial to the proof of Theorem \ref{orderge2} in Section \ref{F_application}. \begin{rem} Assume that $\chara k=p>0$ and $k$ is $F$-finite.
 For every $e>0$, $\phi^e$ is a finite morphism.
-Namely, if $R=k[x_1,\ldots,x_n]/I$ is a presentation of $R$, where $I$ is a homogeneous ideal of the polynomial ring $k[x_1,\ldots,x_n]$, then $\up{\phi^e}R$ is generated by the classes of the generators of $k$ as $\phi(k)$-module and the classes of $x_1^{a_1}\cdots x_n^{a_n}$, where $0\le a_j\le q-1$ for all $j=1,\ldots,n$. \end{rem} In this section, we will work with a (not necessarily finite) homomorphism $\vphi: (R,\mm,k)\to (S,\nn,l)$ of $\N$-graded rings with order $d\ge 1$.
+Namely, if $R=k[x_1,\ldots,x_n]/I$ is a presentation of $R$, where $I$ is a homogeneous ideal of the polynomial ring $k[x_1,\ldots,x_n]$, then $\up{\phi^e}R$ is generated by the classes of the generators of $k$ as a $\phi^e(k)$-module and the classes of $x_1^{a_1}\cdots x_n^{a_n}$, where $0\le a_j\le q-1$ for all $j=1,\ldots,n$. \end{rem} In this section, we will work with a (not necessarily finite) homomorphism $\vphi: (R,\mm,k)\to (S,\nn,l)$ of $\N$-graded rings with order $d\ge 1$.
 Assume that $R$ is generated in degree $g$ and $S$ is generated in degree $h$, where $g, h\ge 1$.
 Let $M\in \dgrcatp S$ be a complex of graded $S$-modules.
-We will define Betti numbers and Poincar\'e series of $M$ over the homomorphism $\vphi$, following the construction for local homomorphisms of local rings in \cite[Section 2]{AHIY}.